Department of School, Family and Mental Health Professions

 - A statement of purpose.
 In 500 words:

-- Briefly outline how your academic, research, volunteer and/or work experiences have contributed to your becoming a Professional Counselor.
+- Briefly outline how your academic, research, volunteer and/or work experiences have contributed to you becoming a professional counselor.
 If relevant, please describe any challenges or barriers that you have faced in your academic development or history.

 - International applicants only: Official score reports for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS)